Fix the root cause of No-Call No-Show with help from TeamSense

 What is an Employee Attendance Write Up?

-An employee attendance write up is a formal document that details an employee's attendance issue over a specific period.
+An employee attendance write up is a formal document that details an employee’s attendance issue over a specific period.
+It is a form of formal documentation that becomes part of the official record in the employee’s personnel file.
 It serves as part of a progressive disciplinary process aimed at encouraging regular attendance, thereby enhancing overall productivity and fostering a positive work environment.

 Reasons to Write-Up An Employee: When to Take Disciplinary Action